ansonwhho/ansonwhho.github.io/_posts/2021-02-04-conways-game-of-life.md

 *A simulation of Conway's Game of Life using Python and Pygame, as a nice visualisation of cellular automata*
 <!--more-->

 This is a simulation of the late [John Conway’s](https://en.wikipedia.org/wiki/John_Horton_Conway) [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that I made using Python 3 and Pygame.
-I’d heard of this game many times before, but I’d never gotten round to learning more about it until recently, while ~~procrastinating~~ preparing for one of the [university modules](https://www.st-andrews.ac.uk/subjects/modules/catalogue/?code=MT4512&academic_year=2020%2F1) that I’m taking this semester.
+I’d heard of this game many times before, but I’d never gotten round to learning more about it until recently.

 The GitHub repo for this project can be found [here](https://github.com/spectroscopycafe/conway-game-of-life).
 I drew a lot of inspiration for how to start the project from Robert Heaton’s blog post, which you can find [here](https://robertheaton.com/2018/07/20/project-2-game-of-life/).